-Stalag Luft III was built on top of yellow sand that would be tough to tunnel through.
-The fact that the camp was built on this sand also meant that the structural integrity of any tunnel would be weak.
-The yellow sand would also expose anyone who attempted to escape through tunneling.
+Stalag Luft III was built on top of yellow sand, which was tough to tunnel through.
+This also meant the structural integrity of any tunnel would be weak.

 Tunnels were worked on for nearly a year

-These three tunnels – nicknamed Tom, Dick, and Harry – were very deep, about 30 feet below the surface.
-The tunnels were held up with pieces of wood, with 4,000 bed boards used in the construction.
-Other materials, including tin cans, were used to help reinforce the tunnels.
-These materials gave the tunnels the necessary support to hold up in the sandy subsoil.
+These three tunnels – nicknamed “Tom,” “Dick” and “Harry” – ran deep, about 30 feet below the surface.
+They were held up with pieces of wood, with 4,000 bed boards used in their construction.
+Other materials, including tin cans, were used to reinforce the tunnels.

-The prisoners used stolen wire to hook up to the camp’s electrical supply and were able to string lightbulbs in the tunnel to illuminate the dark space.
-To ensure the German guards didn’t learn what was going on, the prisoners developed an elaborate lookout system and used subtle signs to signal to others that a guard was approaching.
+The prisoners used stolen wire to hook up to the camp’s electrical supply, and strung lightbulbs in the tunnels to illuminate the dark space.
+To ensure the German guards didn’t learn what was going on, they developed an elaborate lookout system and used subtle signs to signal to others that a guard was approaching.

-Prisoners working on the tunnels bribed German guards with numerous Red Cross goods unavailable in Germany – including chocolate, coffee, soap, and sugar.
-In return, prisoners received cameras and travel documents that were turned into identity cards, passports, and travel passes.
+They also bribed the guards with numerous Red Cross goods that were unavailable in Germany, including chocolate, coffee, soap and sugar.
+In return, the prisoners received cameras and travel documents that they turned into identity cards, passports and travel passes.

-In March 1944, the last tunnel was completed.
-Before the completion of Harry (the final tunnel), the Germans had discovered the tunnel Tom and destroyed it.
-The POWs also had decided to turn the tunnel Dick into a storage space, meaning when Harry was completed, it was the only usable tunnel for escape.
+In March 1944, the final tunnel, Harry, was completed.
+Prior to this, the Germans had discovered Tom and destroyed the tunnel.
+The prisoners had also decided to turn the other into a storage space, meaning that, when Harry was completed, it was the only usable tunnel for escape.

-The escape was set for March 24, 1944.
-However, the prisoners realized a problem afoot as the first escapee exited the tunnel.
-When digging Harry, the prisoners assumed that the tunnel would reach a nearby forest.
-However, it was soon apparent that the tunnel was not long enough, as it exited just short of the tree line, close to a guard tower.
+The escape was set to occur on March 24, 1944.
+However, the prisoners discovered a problem as the first escapee left the tunnel.
+When digging Harry, they’d assumed the tunnel would reach a nearby forest.
+However, it was soon apparent it wasn’t quite long enough, as it exited just short of the tree line, close to a watchtower.

-Because of the snow on the ground and the tunnel not ending in the forest, the prisoners realized that any escapee would leave a trail in the snow as they went into the forest.
-To avoid being caught, the prisoners reduced the number of escapees from one every minute to ten an hour.
-Then, around one in the morning, a portion of the tunnel collapsed and had to be quickly repaired.
+Because of the snow on the ground and the tunnel not ending in the forest, the prisoners realized that any escapee would leave a trail as they walked into the forest.
+To avoid being caught, they reduced the number of escapees from one every minute to 10 an hour.
+Then, at around 1:00 AM, a portion of the tunnel collapsed and had to be quickly repaired.

-Despite all these unexpected problems, a total of 76 prisoners were able to crawl through the tunnel to freedom.
-Unfortunately, around five in the morning on March 25, a German soldier nearly fell into the tunnel’s exit while on patrol, and the prisoners’ escape was exposed.
+Despite these unexpected issues, a total of 76 prisoners were able to crawl through the tunnel to freedom.
+Unfortunately, at around 5:00 AM on March 25, a German soldier on patrol nearly felling into the tunnel’s exit, exposing the escape plan.

-The Nazis mobilized a massive search for the escapees after discovering the tunnel.
-They increased border patrols, searched nearby farms and hotels, and established roadblocks.
-Within two weeks of the escape, the Nazis had recaptured 73 of the 76 men.
+The Germans mobilized a massive search for the escaped prisoners after discovering the tunnel.
+They increased patrols, searched nearby farms and hotels, and established roadblocks.
+Within two weeks of the escape, they’d recaptured 73 of the 76 men.